ammein/custom-code-editor/README.md

 ## Save Options
-You can also saves all your changes options.
-This will keep all your modified options applied to all custom-code-editor types !
+You can also saves all your modified options.
+This will keep all your modified options apply to all custom-code-editor types !

 ![Save Options](https://media.giphy.com/media/dsvKmzLZID4CyrRNWu/giphy.gif)